charlierobson/M5Cheg/README.md

 In some ways this is good news.
 The M5Multi cart has RAM in the upper 32k memory region so it should run there, all being well, but MAME is a different problem as the default M5 device only has the standard 4K.
 Looking at the slot devices there's talk of a 32k RAM cart but for the life of me I can't make it work.
 So a hack it is.

-**Yak task 1: Make M5 look like an M5 with an M5Multi.
+**Yak shave 1: Make M5 look like an M5 with an M5Multi.**
 * Get MAME source.
 Check out latest from GitHub.
 * Get tools.
 * Compile it.
 Man alive this cross platform build is slow.
 Stop that, it's silly.
 * Build MAME with only the M5 and Einstein drivers.
+That's better but still super slow.
 * Do the steps needed to generate the VS project files.
-* Build with VS.
+* Build with VS. Whoosh!
+Very quick.
+Multi core support - perhaps that could be enabled for other build too.
 * A million errors!
 All related to some sound thing.
-Nothing related online.
+No related info online.
-* Start hacking stuff out of MAME hoping it's not needed.
+* Start hacking stuff out of MAME hoping it's not needed and won't be a rabbit hole.
-* Eventually enough is hacked off and the thing builds.
+* It was a small rabbit hole.
+Eventually enough is hacked off though, and the thing builds.

 Right.
 Now it builds let's see how to add 32K RAM.
-The M5 source is littered with hacks for some weird homebrew setup that a number of people had but is of little interest to me.
+The M5 source is littered with hacks for some weird homebrew setup that a (presumably) small number of people had but is of little interest to me.
 Hack most of that out leaving a bare M5 driver, apart from the code that puts 32k of RAM in the upper region.
 I'm trivialising this, it was one of the hardest parts of this process and took best part of a day to get working.

 With the Chuckie.com file extracted from the disk image, using the [EinyDSK tools](https://github.com/charlierobson/einsdein-vitamins/tree/master/utils/dsktool) what I wrote, I lopped off the relocator code and saved the raw binary.
 The resulting code blob is less than 16k in size, which is great news for fitting into a 16K ROM image.
 I have some experience of putting M5 ROM carts together so I re-purposed the startup ASM code from BiggOil.
 I included the CE binary in the code along with a relocator and assembled it to the roms folder in the MAME directory, to make running it easier.
 I added an entry in the MAME M5 ROMS XML so I could load the cart from the commandline.
 While these things take effort to set up they are important to reduce friction in the future.